networked-aframe/janus-plugin-sfu/docker/README.md

 Be aware that ports 7088 (admin http with default janusoverlord password) and 8188 (ws) are exposed to the host network interface.
-So be sure to change the password and configure your instance security group properly to not have access to those ports externally and configure traefik or nginx for example in front that handle the TLS termination.
+So be sure to change the password and configure your instance security group properly to not have access to those ports externally and configure nginx in front that handle the TLS termination.

 Those environment variables with default values are available: